cs124/labs/Lab5_Chatbots.md

 ### Step 2: Compute Similarity Scores

-For this part (as in PA7) we will use raw cosine similarity, NOT mean-centered overlapping item cosine similarity.
-Note that in PA7 we do not use mean-centering at all.
+**Important Note:** In lecture and Quiz 8, you will use mean-centered overlapping cosine similarity.
+But here (and in PA7), we will use raw cosine similarity, NOT mean-centered overlapping item cosine similarity.

 Recall the formula for the cosine similarity of two vectors: